 75th Birthday of the Club

-Celebrations will be held on Saturday, October 28th, after the trials for that day concluded.
-There will be cake, special trophies, and an exhibition
+Celebrations was held on Saturday, October 28th, after the trials for that day concluded.
+There were be cake, special trophies, and an exhibition

-The premium list for the trial will soon be available on the Arizona Dog Shows website: www.azdogshows.com.
+The premium list for the trial was available on the Arizona Dog Shows website: www.azdogshows.com.
 If you have questions, please contact Kathy Hand, Trial Secretary at 408-495-0434.

 Trial date: October 28-29, 2023

 Location: Ora Mae Harn District Park,

 Marana AZ 85653

 The Old Pueblo Dog Training Club began as a group of enthusiasts who formed a club devoted to training dogs in obedience.
 Established in 1948, Old Pueblo Dog Training Club is the oldest obedience training club in Tucson, Arizona.
 We are an all volunteer non-profit club.
 Our club's goal is to help owners understand and enjoy their pets by forming and strengthening the bond between dogs and their owners.